jacoscaz/treesandrobots.github.io/_posts/2023-12-26-yearly-theme-2024-outward.md

 spent most of my life with barely enough clothing items to scrounge a passable look when required.

-As most of us have come to realize in one way or another, overindulging into one's own proclivities is a good recipe for disaster.
+As most of us have come to realize in one way or another, however, overindulging into one's own proclivities is a good recipe for disaster.
 Furthermore, it's not as if I don't enjoy socialization _at all_.
-My ideal social context entails few, selected people and a shared story that binds them together; a context in which implicit communication and silence play as important a role to that of the spoken word.
+My ideal social context entails few, selected people and a shared story that binds them together; a context in which implicit communication and sharing a path play as important a role to that of the spoken word.
 I am not interested in becoming a hermit, which feels like a miserable way to live.
-I also have a deep appreciation for understated style and elegance, though I never got around to experiment with those on myself.
+I also have a deep appreciation for understated style and elegance, though I have never got around to experiment with those on myself.

 These are just some of the aspects of life that I'd like to explore in 2024.